nozsh/blog/content/posts/articles/Local-AI-image-generation-Stability-Matrix.en.md

 ![Downloading Stability Matrix from GitHub - README](@img/002-local-ai-image-generation-stability-matrix-skachivaniye-s-github-readme.avif)

-You can install Stability Matrix or run it without installation (portable mode).
-I recommend the second option.
+You can install Stability Matrix or run it without installation (portable).
+I recommend portable.
 To do this, simply create a folder for Stability Matrix and run the executable file from that folder.

-Of course, agree to the license agreement -- without even reading it:
+Of course, agree the license agreement -- without even reading it:

 {{< imgs/imgc
 width=""